SkoolNotes/Taproot/2020BIO101/KBhBIO101BioMoleculesQuizReview.md

 		* Plastids => creates colours displayed in the chromoplasts
 * Cell Components.
 Basicall all of these exist only in Eukareotic cells

-	* cytosol, cytoplasm and cytoskeleton
-		* Cytosol => liquid found inside cells; the "cytoplasm" floats within it
-		* Cytoplasm => all the stuff within the cell
-		* Cytoskeleton => complex network of proteins + fibres that organize the rest of the cell
-	* nucleus and nucleolus
-		* nucleus => centre of the cell, stores DNA
-		* nucleolus => largest part of the nucleous that makes ribosomes
 	* lysosomes and food vacuoles
 		* Lysosomes => vesticles that contains enzymes that breaks down biomolecules
 		* Food Vacoules => vesticels that stores food and other resources